-We receive a lot of similar questions from people querying about using cloth nappies.
-I took the opportunity to interview our Nappy Guru's and get those questions answered for you.
+We receive a lot of similar questions from people asking about using cloth nappies so we interviewed our Nappy Gurus and get those questions answered for you.

 "They leak all the time and you have to change them more often"

 Leaks generally relate to fit.
 Get the fit right and boosted to the correct absorbency, and you are on the right track to success.
 You should expect a day time nappy to last around 3 hours, and there are specific night time nappies you can choose to get you through the longer periods.

 Guru Rachel "Never had a poonami in cloth, thanks to the elastic at the back and double gussets.
 Way less leaky than disposables"

 Guru Melissa "The only newborn poonamis we had happened in disposables.
 Fantastic elastic!
 I don't see changing more often as a bad thing, it can't be pleasant being sat in a soggy disposable for hours just because it hasn't leaked yet."